 The logic behind the operation of a simulated warehouse is not complicated.
 It all starts with the arrival of trucks, which are unloaded with the use of VNA forklifts.
 After unloading, the pallets are placed on racks – or transferred directly to AGVs, which deliver the pallets to specific locations.

 An essential part of the model is a control panel that was built during the creation of the model.
-It is an individually selected by the client list of variables and statistics.
+It is a list of variables and statistics which the client selects individually.
 The described model includes the following parameters:

 - forklift braking rate